 A 2009 investigative report in The Guardian revealed that many PlayPumps were lying fallow.
 Children were not playing on them and the tanks were empty.
 In hindsight, the goal itself seems outlandish.

 For one, most villagers require water in the early hours.
 The planners never realised how improbable it was to get children to play at a merry-go-round at that time of the day.

-Consequently, users were forced to rotate the merry-go-rounds by themselves; a major health challenge for elderly women.
-In retrospect, The PlayPump model largely ignored the inputs of host communities, became too difficult to maintain and was reliant on child labour.
+Consequently, users were forced to rotate the merry-go-rounds by themselves; a grueling exercise for the elderly.
+These challenges were unforeseen partly because PlayPump ignored the inputs of host communities.
+More so, the model became too difficult to maintain and was reliant on child labour.

 In conclusion, the challenges of development projects in Africa are numerous—corruption, political interference, rigid models that disregard diversity and lack of buy-in from locals.
-It’s hard to see projects that are 100% successful.
+It is hard to find projects that are 100% successful.
 But then, how do we define success in international development projects?
 In my opinion, a project is only successful when everyone involved—donors, implementers, host communities and recipients—agree that the project has succeeded.